Darazaki/Spedread/README.md

 ### Build from source (native install)

-This will require a valid Vala compiler and the GTK4 development files:
+This will require a valid Vala compiler and the GTK4 and libadwaita development files:

 ```sh
 git clone https://github.com/Darazaki/Spedread spedread